-Standard Edition – Our most popular tier of service is SensiML Standard Edition which comes complete with scalable multi-user access and productivity across larger, multi-disciplinary teams (test technicians capturing train/test samples; domain experts labeling datasets; software developers, engineers and data science specialists running AutoML pipelines and analyzing results; firmware engineers implementing resulting platform optimized code in their target hardware devices for integration, QA engineers performing test/validation of resulting algorithms).
+Standard Edition – Our most popular tier of service comes complete with scalable multi-user access and productivity across larger, multi-disciplinary teams (test technicians capturing train/test samples; domain experts labeling datasets; software developers, engineers and data science specialists running AutoML pipelines and analyzing results; firmware engineers implementing resulting platform optimized code in their target hardware devices for integration, QA engineers performing test/validation of resulting algorithms).
 Standard edition supports all available time-series sensors up to 100kHz sample rates and provides full source code access to linked feature transform and classifier libraries.

 Enterprise Edition – For large teams and those seeking our highest level of support, SensiML Enterprise Edition includes the full capabilities of Standard Edition with double the multi-user licenses (teams up to 20 users), a service level agreement for support, and direct access to the SensiML engineering team for training, support and early beta-level updates.

 SensiML Free Trial and Starter Editions are being phased out and replaced with SensiML Community Edition that encompasses all the functionality combined within these two offerings as a zero-cost option for evaluation and proof-of-concept projects.